Detroit Red Wings game score vs. Tampa Bay Lightning: Time, TV for LCA matchup

 The Wings, meanwhile, have just one 20-goal scorer: Captain Dylan Larkin, who has seven goals this month en route to 22 on the season.
 Larkin had an assist Thursday night after his early ejection on Tuesday snapped a seven-game point streak.
 He’s probably hoping Cooper goes with Elliott in net, as Larkin struck twice against him (and assisted on an empty-netter) in that Dec.
 21 victory.

 Since that game, the Lightning have been electric, buzzing through the league with at least a point in 19 of their 25 games (16-6-3), putting them into third place in the Atlantic Division and a near-certain matchup with the Toronto Maple Leafs in the first round.
-The Wings, meanwhile, climbed into the East’s second wild-card berth (promising a near-certain matchup with the Boston Bruins in the first round) with their win Thursday, though the Sabres/Panthers leapt past them on Friday night, thanks to their win over the Sabres/Panthers.
+The Wings, meanwhile, climbed into the East’s second wild-card berth (promising a near-certain matchup with the Boston Bruins in the first round) with their win Thursday, though the Sabres leapt into a tie with them on Friday night, thanks to their win over the Panthers.

 After tonight’s matchup, the squads will have six weeks to think about it; they won’t meet again until the season finale, set for April 13 in Tampa.
 More immediately, the Wings will have Sunday off to head to Ottawa for a back-to-back set on Monday and Tuesday created by a winter storm postponement back in December.
 The Lightning, however, will be in action Sunday night, wrapping up their two-game road trip against the suddenly struggling Pittsburgh Penguins.